The Top 10 Myths about Your Household Plumbing

 If you’re dealing with a slow drain or a clog, you may be tempted to pour a pot of boiling water down the drain in an attempt to clear it.
 However, this is actually a myth that can do more harm than good.

-In reality, The extreme heat can crack your pipes, leading to leaks and flooding.
-Some ofd the plumbing in Wellington is extremely old and vulnerable.
-Handle with care!
+In reality, the extreme heat can crack your pipes, leading to leaks and flooding.
+Some old the plumbing in Wellington is extremely old and vulnerable so handle with care!

 Also, the boiling water can actually melt grease, which will then harden and create an even bigger clog.
 Instead, first try using a plunger or a drain snake to clear the clog.
 You might also consider pouring a mixture of baking soda and vinegar down the drain, followed by some hot – but not boiling – water.